 One of the biggest health problems around is iodine deficiency.
-A massive percentage of people are thought to be deficient in iodine – as many as 97%, which is saying is a big indicator that our diets are not nearly as balanced as they should be.
+A massive percentage of people are thought to be deficient in iodine – as many as 97%, which is a big indicator that our diets are not nearly as balanced as they should be.

 In some areas of the world, people have a lot more iodine in their diet; for instance, the Japanese consume a lot of seafood products and seaweed products (such as kelp, which contains high levels of iodine), but in the West, we don’t really go for those kinds of foods much.
-It is possible to get iodine from food sources we are familiar with here, but going by the statistics we aren’t really eating enough of them.
+It is possible to get iodine from food sources we are familiar with here, but going by the statistics, we aren’t really eating enough of them.

-Iodine has many health benefits
+Iodine has many health benefits.

 Iodine deficiency can lead to many different diseases and conditions, some of which are very serious and potentially fatal.

 Iodine is necessary to keep the thyroid gland healthy (thus protecting it from radiation and helping the body to maintain a healthy weight).
 It helps thyroid problems like hypothyroid and hyperthyroid disorders and goitre; another issue that it can treat is fibroids and cysts of all kinds.
 Because the thyroid will function correctly with sufficient amounts of iodine, it can then effectively regulate the weight, leading to unwanted fat loss.

 When you have enough iodine, you are less likely to suffer from diabetes, constipation, high blood pressure, and cancer.
 It has the power to fix many of the body’s health issues, so if you find that you are deficient, this might be the answer to many of your current health problems – even those that we have come to accept as normal, like brain fog and lethargy.

 A lack of iodine is thought even to reduce the IQ; you can look forward to clear thinking and more productivity if you get your levels in balance.
 Iodine cleans the blood, gives us energy, and aids in relaxation by reducing nervous tension.